Review those Condo Docs or Else!

 You want to check these out to see if you will be able to live by the rules and regulations of your condo community.
 Remember, you’re living with many other people, and there will be certain expectations and restrictions.
 Do these suit your lifestyle?

 These rules can vary widely from community to community.
-In general, the documents could specify a range of items, including its pet policy, whether you need to have carpeting, if can you install hardwood floors, or if you can rent out your condo at any time.
+In general, these documents could specify a range of items, including its pet policy, whether you need to have carpeting, can you install hardwood floors, or if you can rent your condo at any time.
 Also, review any grandfather clauses since you might not have the same “rules” as an earlier buyer.

 Other Important Questions to Ask

 We’re heading into the final weeks of our Buying a Home 101 series and also for your final steps to buying a home.
 You’ll get the nitty-gritty in our next article, Almost There … Pre-Closing Details for Buyers.
-It’s a breakdown of what to expect so you’re ready for the big day and don’t get any surprises.
+Here’s a breakdown of what’s next on your list so you’re ready for the big day and don’t get any surprises.
 It will cover hazard insurance, your home warranty, and connecting utilities for your new home.